New zealand Country Commercial Guide

 Opportunities

-U.S. travel and tourism bureaus have the opportunity of meeting New Zealand travel trade buyers and media at the annual IPW trade event hosted by the U.S. Travel Association.
-The U.S. Commercial Service in New Zealand supports recruitment of the annual delegation.
+U.S. travel and tourism bureaus can connect with New Zealand travel trade buyers and media at the annual IPW trade event, hosted by the U.S. Travel Association, with support from the U.S. Commercial Service in New Zealand.

-Gate 7 based in Sydney, Australia is appointed by Brand USA to support New Zealand’s travel trade industry.
-The annual Brand USA seminar program held in Auckland in February is the premier event of its kind in New Zealand for the U.S. travel industry to connect with the local travel trade.
-This in-person event takes place back-back with the Australian program.
+Tourism marketing agency, Gate 7, based in Sydney, Australia, represents Brand USA and assists New Zealand’s travel trade industry.
+The Brand USA seminar program, held annually in Auckland in February, is the premier event for U.S. travel businesses to engage with the local trade industry.
+This in-person event is scheduled alongside the Australia Brand USA program.

-The New Zealand Visit USA Committee coordinates regional travel seminars for the local trade.
-The New Zealand Visit USA Committee is receptive to knowing of U.S. travel attractions/U.S. states planning to visit New Zealand.
+The New Zealand Visit USA Committee also organizes regional travel seminars for the local trade and is open to hearing from U.S. travel attractions and states planning to visit New Zealand.

 Resources